New Scientific Discoveries: Cracking the Code to a Breakthrough

 The European Space Agency’s space observatory Gaia just discovered two black holes closest to Earth.
 They called the black holes Gaia BH1 (1,560 light-years away in Ophiuchus) and Gaia BH2 (3,800 light-years away in Centaurus).

-It is important to understand how black holes behave as their gravitational forces have effects on the other star systems.
+It is important to understand how black holes behave as their gravitational forces have effects on other star systems.
 Mapping the space for spatial and galactic endeavors will also benefit from this.

 A New Understanding of How Drugs Get into the BloodStream